marcoturco/DROP/README.md

 ### Acknowledgments
 This work has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 740073 (CLIM4CROP project);
-from the Spanish Ministry of Science, Innovation and Universities through the project PREDFIRE (RTI2018-099711-J-I00); from the FundaciónSéneca - Regional Agency for Science and Technology of Murcia through the CLIMAX project (20642/JLI/18); from the Plan Propio de Investigación of the University of Murcia (grant No. UMU-2017-10604).
+from the Spanish Ministry of Science, Innovation and Universities through the project PREDFIRE (RTI2018-099711-J-I00), which is co-financed with the European Regional Development Fund (ERDF/FEDER); from the FundaciónSéneca - Regional Agency for Science and Technology of Murcia through the CLIMAX project (20642/JLI/18); from the Plan Propio de Investigación of the University of Murcia (grant No. UMU-2017-10604); from the Spanish Ministry of Science, Innovation and Universities through the Ramón y Cajal grant, reference RYC-2017-22964.
 The authors thank the data provider listed in the previous Table for providing access to these datasets.
 Special thanks to Dr. Meng Zhao to provide the GRACE data and Dr. Hong Xuan Do for providing R scripts to read and process the GSIM data.

 ### Source Code
-Full source code is available from the gitlab repository https://earth.bsc.es/gitlab/mturco/drop.
+Full source code is available from the github repository https://github.com/marcoturco/DROP.

 ### Citation
 Marco Turco, Sonia Jerez, Markus Donat, Andrea Toreti, Sergio M. Vicente-Serrano and Francisco J. Doblas-Reyes (2019).
-"An operational global probabilistic dataset for monitoring meteorological droughts".
+"A global probabilistic dataset for monitoring meteorological droughts".
 BAMS.
 Under review.

 ### References
 EC (European Commission).
 (2010).
 Risk assessment and mapping guidelines for disaster management.
 Commission Staff Working Paper, SEC (2010) 1626 final, Brussels.